 Katie's research focuses on emerging technology and sustainable construction.
 She has taught at Temple University, Philadelphia University, Boston Architectural College, and Wentworth Institute of Technology.
-Her scholarship has been funded by the Robert James Eidlitz Fellowship and the Paul M. Heffernan International Travel Grant.
+Her scholarship has been funded by the AIA Upjohn Research Initiative, the Robert James Eidlitz Fellowship and the Paul M. Heffernan International Travel Grant.
 Her creative work has garnered such honors as the title of Curbed Young Gun, an AIA Los Angeles Next LA Honor Award, an AIA New England Design Honor Award in Special Projects, the Core 77 Design Award in Built Environment, two Architizer A+ Awards in Architecture and Collaboration, and a nomination for the Mies Van der Rohe Award EU Prize for Contemporary Architecture.

 Kyle Schumann is an architectural designer, artist, educator, scholar, and creative technologist.
 He is Co-founder of After Architecture and currently teaches at Syracuse University.
 He received his Master of Architecture from Princeton University where he was awarded the Princeton University Fellowship and holds a Bachelor of Architecture from Cornell University where he was awarded the William S. Downing Prize for Architectural Design.
 His professional training includes work at the offices of Tod Williams Billie Tsien Architects in New York City and Anmahian Winton Architects in Cambridge, Massachusetts.